sanjitk7/sanjitk7/README.md

-### Heya!
+### Hey!

-I'm a final year engineering undergrad majoring in Computer Science and Engineering at VIT, Vellore.
+I'm a CS grad student @ UIUC.
 I spend most of my time learning and building new things.
 If you are looking to collaborate on something, do reach out!

-Ex-Media Head and Backend Developer @ The Hindu Education Plus Club VIT

-ASV @ Make A Difference

 ### Get in touch